 - Pre-heat the oven to 180 C/350 F/Gas 4 and brush the tops of the uncooked pies with the remaining egg wash to form a glaze.

 - Bake for 20 to 25 minutes until golden and crisp.

-- Leave in the tins for about 10 minutes, before carefully removing (you may need to ease a flat knife down the edges of the tops to help unstick if necessary) to a wire rack to cool.
+- Leave in the tins for about 10 minutes, before carefully removing (you may need to ease a flat knife/small spatula down the edges of the tops to help unstick if necessary).